NEUROFUSIONInc/fusion/fusionMobile/README.md

 They can eventually exported in fusion Event schema [doc](../README.md)

-In the context of prompts
+Mapping Fusion event schema to prompt_response

-- startTimestamp : when the prompt was sent
+- startTimestamp: `triggerTimestamp` when the prompt was sent
-- endTimestamp: when the prompt was responded to
+- endTimestamp: `responseTimestamp` when the prompt was responded to

 ## Deployment